DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 - Not really exam related, but it would be interesting to see how the Container Storage Interface talks to EBS on AWS.
 - (Follow up from Dani: The explanation here was nice, but very generic.
 I think you should try implementing a storage solution on cloud and/or on premise and seeing how this works)

+#### Section 9:
+- Try traefik as an ingress!
+- (Follow up from Dani: ingress configuration is very large, perhaps you should have a file with multiple examples?)
+- (Follow up from Dani: Run commands from vim, also learn tmux to split your terminal)
+- (Follow up from Dani: Remember!
+The ingress needs to be on the same namespace as the service!)

 Check the FAQ here to mentally prepare a list of commands you'll use: https://www.cncf.io/certification/cka/